lwjohnst86/analyzing-cohorts-course/chapter1.md

 xp: 100
 ```

-One of the first things to explore is the number of cases, as this will help inform what you can ask of the data and how to analyze it.
-Remember, for longitudinal data, you need to count by the time period, as each participant could have several rows because of multiple collection waves.
+Here, you will count the number of cases and non-cases for both prevalent myocardial infarction (MI), or `prevalent_mi`, and coronary heart disease (CHD), or `prevalent_chd`, at each visit.
+Remember, for longitudinal data you need to count by the time period since each participant may have several rows because of multiple data collection visits.

-Next, count the number of cases and non-cases for prevalent myocardial infarction (MI, aka heart attack; `prevalent_mi`) and coronary heart disease (CHD; `prevalent_chd`) at each visit.
 Both dplyr and tidyr are loaded and all variables have been added back into `explore_framingham`.

 `@pre_exercise_code`
 ```{r}